nonplayer/hammercrawl/HAMMERCRAWL! Core Rules.md

 ### Other Skills (Proficiencies, etc)

 If your flavor of game has skill proficiencies built into it for all characters, the assumption here is that simply *having* the skill in the first place means that you can just do it most of the time, no roll needed.
-You would only need to roll for those skills when you wanted ot needed to do something truly spectacular with them.
+You would only need to roll for those skills when you wanted or needed to do something truly spectacular with them.

 ## MOVING ONWARD!
 (The Explore Action)